-65. APRA expects that a regulated institution would seek regular assurance that data quality is appropriate and data risk management is effective.
-This would normally be implemented through a formal program of work that facilitates a systematic assessment of the data risk and control environment over time.
+66. APRA expects that a regulated entity would seek regular assurance that data quality is appropriate and data risk management is effective.
+This would normally be implemented through the broader assurance program and result in a systematic assessment of data risk and the control environment over time.
 Assurance responsibilities would typically be conducted by internal audit or another independent function.